 The year 2009 was characterized by a high volatility of prices of financial instruments.
-In the 1st quarter, the crisis trends which started after the fall of Lehman Brother in the autumn of 2008 strengthened.
+In the 1st quarter, the crisis trends which started after the fall of Lehman Brothers in the autumn of 2008 strengthened.
 The crisis in the credit markets forced many foreign investors to withdraw from the Polish market and there were concerns that the banking sector would be unable to refinance mortgage loans in foreign currencies; in addition, significant losses of corporate customers on currency options materialized.
 In the middle of the 1st quarter of 2009, in the period of coinciding negative factors, a strong depreciation of the Polish złoty in relation to key currencies occurred and a significant increase in the yields on Treasury securities.
 The EUR/PLN exchange rate reached a level of 4.92, and the profitability of Treasury securities - particularly in short maturities - temporarily increased by as much as 100 basis points.

 The end of the 1st quarter brought about an improvement in the situation and a gradual decrease in risk aversion.
-An improvement in the situation on the global markets was a positive sign for the market.
 Positive rates of the economic growth and favourable assessments of rating agencies which maintained their stable ratings resulted in a perception of Poland as an attractive market, in particular against the background of other EU countries.
 The interest of the foreign investors was visible in all segments of the financial market.
-In December 2009, the Polish złoty strengthened in relation to the euro to the level of 4.11; all stock exchange indices increased, the yields on Treasury securities decreased across the whole length of the profitability curve.
+In December 2009, the Polish złoty strengthened in relation to the euro to the level of 4.11; all stock exchange indices increased the yields on Treasury securities decreased across the whole length of the profitability curve.